bitsgalore/bitsgalore.github.io/_posts/2023/2023-05-25-identification-of-pdf-preservation-risks-with-verapdf-and-jhove.md

 ### JHOVE

-First of all, even though both VeraPDF and JHOVE are able to detect many PDF features that are associated with known preservation risks, JHOVE has several limitations that make it less than ideally suited for this purpose:
+First of all, even though both VeraPDF and JHOVE are able to detect many PDF features that are associated with known preservation risks, JHOVE has several limitations that make it less appealing for this purpose:

-- First, JHOVE's output doesn't include any information about **actions**, which means it cannot be used for detecting e.g. JavaScript or Launch actions (which are often indicative of external dependencies).
+- JHOVE's output doesn't include any information about **actions**, which means it cannot be used for detecting e.g. JavaScript or Launch actions (which are often indicative of external dependencies).
-- Many PDF features that are preservation risks are associated with **annotations**, and although JHOVE is able to report these, the comparison against VeraPDF's output shows that JHOVE's reporting of annotations is often incomplete.
+- Many PDF features that are preservation risks are associated with **annotations**.
+Even though JHOVE is able to report most of these, the comparison against VeraPDF's output shows that JHOVE's reporting of annotations is often incomplete.
 - JHOVE's reporting on **encryption and security-related restrictions** could be more informative.
 Most importantly, it doesn't allow one to single out files that require an **open password** (which present one of the most serious PDF preservation risks).
 - Moreover, JHOVE makes the detection of **user access restrictions** (print, copy and text access) unnecessarily difficult by only reporting these features if they are *not* restricted.
 This is impractical, because it means we have to check for the *absence* of these features in JHOVE's output.
-It also assumes prior knowledge on the user's behalf of property values that are undocumented.
+It also assumes prior knowledge on the user's behalf of properties that are completely undocumented.
 - Even though JHOVE does report whether **fonts are embedded**, this information is encoded in a way that is needlessly complicated, because it involves checking the output for the *absence* (again!) of three properties that are undocumented.
 - **No documentation exists of any of JHOVE's reported properties**.
 This can make their interpretation difficult.
 The aforementioned font embedding issue is a good example of this: if we want to know if a particular font is embedded or not, we need to check three separate properties (*FontFile*, *FontFile2* and *FontFile3*), which are all undocumented.
 I was only able to figure this out by digging into JHOVE's source code, and consulting the ISO 32000-1 PDF specification.
 - Another (but related) problem is JHOVE's rather **clumsy and convoluted XML output format**, which is made up by a labyrinthine assortment of nested "property" elements.
 This makes the format difficult to read, either by a human or a machine[^2].
 It's not possible to address the reported properties directly using, for example, standard [xpath](https://en.wikipedia.org/wiki/XPath) expressions.
 This is because all properties are encoded as identically-named *property* elements, where the name of each individual property is the text value of its *name* child element.
 Of course this doesn't preclude parsing the format altogether, but it does make working with JHOVE's output considerably harder than most modern, well-designed XML formats.